mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

   - Ask: how would you rate the title?
 How can we make it 1 score better?
 Use this method for other parts of the blog draft, inlcuding screenshots

 ### C. (T-minus 7 working days) PM and Marketing Review
-* PMs review for features and content are technically correct
+* PMs review feature content is technically correct
 * Marketing reviews the blog draft

 ### D. (T-minus 6 working days) Head of PM Review